Practice tool

 Considerations when responding to information received

-- What is te tamaiti experiencing?
+- What is te tamaiti or rangatahi experiencing?

 Whānau or family responsiveness and services